MyTurnyet/ShopAndLearn/readme.md

 - Payments will be in US Dollars ($USD), but may someday be in other currencies.
 - All pricing will always be in US Dollars ($USD)
 - Taxes will be applied to items and will be as follows:
   - All goods will be subject to a 10% Tax, except:
       - Games
       - Food
       - Medical Products
   - Imported goods will be subject to an additional 5% tax, *no exceptions*
 - **Rounding** - all taxes will be rounded to the nearest $0.05

 ### Goods
 Each good will have a SKU, Name, Category, and Price.
-Some goods will have a Description, or be marked "_imported_" Books will have an author.
+Some goods will have a Description, or be marked "_imported_".
+Books will have an author.

 #### Initial Goods